 - Working knowledge of Open-Source and Cloud Environments.

-Introduction to the ETL Process
+A Brief Introduction to ETL

 The given figure highlights the stages of the ETL process: